StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 (iii) When flow control is implemented via a local software API, the delivery of STOP/GO information to the source is immediate.

+Furthermore, the situation where the bottleneck is the first hop of the path is a fairly common case, and it is the case where indirect backpressure is at its worst (it takes an entire network round trip to learn what is already known on the sending device), so it is worthwhile optimizing for this common case.

 Direct backpressure can be achieved simply making an API call block, or by returning a Unix EWOULDBLOCK error,